SAP-samples/teched2023-IN264/exercises/ex2/README.md

   <br>![](/exercises/ex2/images/Monitor01.png) <br><br>
   b.
 Click Processes and Workflows under Manage section.<br>
   <br>![](/exercises/ex2/images/Monitor02.jpg) <br><br>
   c.
-Search with the text IN264-XXX for your Project.<br>
+Search with the text IN264-XXX for your Project and select it.<br>
    <br>![](/exercises/ex2/images/Monitor03.jpg) <br><br>
   d.Note the instance ID and keep it handly for next exersice.
 Also ensure that the ID text is not copied. <br>
   <br>![](/exercises/ex2/images/Monitor04.jpg) <br><br>